Parity Quantum Optimization: Encoding Constraints: Adiabatic condition

 \section{Adiabatic condition}

-Here we present an example for a non-adiabatic annealing process for the given annealing protocol \eqref{eq:Hs}.
-Fig.~\ref{fig6} depicts a problem example with a small minimum energy gap between the conditioned ground state and the next higher conditioned state at $s \simeq 0.8$ in the annealing process.
+Here we present an example for a non-adiabatic annealing process for the annealing protocol given in Eq.~\eqref{eq:Hs}.
+Figure \ref{fig11} depicts a problem example with a small minimum energy gap between the conditioned ground state and the next higher conditioned state at $s \simeq 0.86$ in the annealing process.
+The given example is implemented by the same parity layout as shown in Fig.~\ref{fig1}, but with the side condition